What causes dry eyes after laser vision correction?

 In the short video above, Mr Glenn Carp designs why you may experience dry eye after Laser Eye Surgery.

-Finding out if you will experience dry eye after Laser Eye Surgery
+Will you experience dry eye after Laser Eye Surgery?

 Knowledge Dispels Fear